wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 As defined in {{!RFC8839}}, when an ICE restart occurs, a new SDP offer/answer exchange is triggered.
 However, as WHIP does not support renegotiation of non-ICE related SDP information, a WHIP client will not send a new offer when an ICE restart occurs.
 Instead, the WHIP client and WHIP session will only exchange the relevant ICE information via an HTTP PATCH request as defined in {{http-patch-usage}} and MUST assume that the previously negotiated non-ICE related SDP information still apply after the ICE restart.

 When performing an ICE restart, the WHIP client MUST include the updated "ice-pwd" and "ice-ufrag" in the SDP fragment of the HTTP PATCH request body as well as the new set of gathered ICE candidates as defined in {{!RFC8840}}.
-Similar what is defined in {{trickle-ice}}, as per {{!RFC8829}} only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policy is being used, the SDP fragment will contain only the fist m-line of the bundle group.
+Similar what is defined in {{trickle-ice}}, as per {{!RFC8829}} only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policy is being used, the SDP fragment will contain only the offerer-tagged m-line of the bundle group.
 A WHIP client sending a PATCH request for performing ICE restart MUST contain an "If-Match" header field with a field-value "*" as per {{Section 13.1.1 of !RFC9110}}.

 {{!RFC8840}} states that an agent MUST discard any received requests containing "ice-pwd" and "ice-ufrag" attributes that do not match those of the current ICE Negotiation Session, howevever, any WHIP session receiving an updated "ice-pwd" and "ice-ufrag" attributes MUST consider the request as performing an ICE restart instead and, if supported, SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and a new set of ICE candidates for the WHIP session.
 Also, the "200 OK" response for a successful ICE restart MUST contain the new entity-tag corresponding to the new ICE session in an ETag response header field and MAY contain a new set of ICE candidates for the media server.